Elisa Rego

-Elisa Pérez Rego, better known in music world simply as, Elisa Rego, is a singer, songwriter and radio host.
-She was born in São Paulo city, Brazil, on 21 May 1964.
+Elisa Pérez Rego, known in music world as Elisa Rego (born 21 May 1964) is a Brazilian born Venezuelan singer, songwriter and radio host.

+Biography

+Regowas born on 21 May 1964 in São Paulo, Brazil.
 Since her youth she has been based in Caracas, Venezuela.

 Her beginnings with ES-3

 Elisa Rego started her career in music as a singer in various nightspots in Caracas.
 She was the lead singer in the underground rock group ES-3, a band composed of: Gerardo Ubieda on drums and electronic percussion, Jose Ignacio Martin (a.k.a.: Chuo) on keyboards, Enrique Moros on guitars, Rafael Figlioulo on bass and Elisa as lead vocalist.

 ES-3 was a band that became well known in Caracas' musical nights as they did covers of other singers songs, especially covers of songs by Mecano, the Spanish techno-pop group of the 80s.
 They were so well known for their covers of Mecano that when the Spanish trio visited Venezuela in 1986, the newspaper Últimas Noticias published an article that claimed that "ES-3 made Mecano famous" [sic], referring to the fact that the public was already familiar with the repertoire of the Spanish music group long before they set foot on Venezuelan soil.

 ES-3 disintegrated when Elisa began to make preparations to launch her solo singing career, but her first studio album featured some of the musicians from ES-3.
 The only song on this first solo album in which all the members of ES-3 were present was: "Noche De Fiesta" ("Night of Party").
 It was some sort of a farewell song to ES-3.